anmol438/Anmol-Gupta/README.md

 ### Hi, I'm Anmol Gupta 👋

-I am a final year undergrad of Computer Science and Engineering in IIT Kanpur.
+I am a final year undergrad of Mechanical Engineering in IIT Kanpur.
 I love to learn new algorithms, solve problems and explore inDepths of Systems.
-I am passionate about programming in general and I can code in many different languages, favorite one being Scala.
-It used to be C++ but once I tried Scala, Man!
-It is so well structured and powerful!
+I am passionate about programming in general and I can code in many different languages, favorite one being C++.

 - 🔭 Exploring the world and beyond
 - 🌱 I’m currently learning Algorithms and System intricacies